All Products

 1. Log on to the NAS console.

 2. Create a file system.
-For more information, see Create a General-purpose NAS file system in the NAS console.
+For more information, see Create a General-purpose NAS file system using the console.

-2. Create a connection between the VPC and your data center.
-For more information, see Connect a data center to a VPC.
+2. Establish a connection between the VPC and your data center.
+For more information, see Establish a connection between a VPC and a data center.

-Log on to an ECS instance that does not have a public IP address.
-On the ECS instance, use the ping command to ping the private IP address of the on-premises server and verify the connection.
+Log on to an ECS instance that is in the Alibaba Cloud VPC and does not have a public IP address.
+Run the ping command to ping the private IP address of a server in your data center to verify the connection.

-4. After you confirm the connection by using the ping command, you can mount a file system that resides in the VPC on the on-premises server.
-For more information, see Usage notes.
+4. After verification, mount the VPC file system on the on-premises server.
+For more information, see Mount a file system.

 Mount a file system on an ECS instance across regions

-Mount a file system across regions (one VPN gateway available)
+Mount a file system across regions when one VPN gateway is deployed

 1. Create a file system and a mount target.